-The future of the automotive industry will be somewhat different from today’s market.
+The future of the automotive industry will be somewhat different from today's market.
 It demands more flexibility by providing on-demand and customized facilities like automated, sharing, and wired vehicles.
-Blockchain has the potential to be instrumental in underpinning the industry transformation with automotive blockchain solutions development.
-At Oodles, we believe that demand will expand in the next two to three years as more businesses pursue possibilities for blockchain, which will turn into comprehensive market strategies.
+Blockchain has the potential to be instrumental in underpinning the industry transformation.
+At Oodles, we believe that demand will expand in the next two to three years as more businesses continue to pursue possibilities being created with blockchain supply chain management solutions, which will turn into comprehensive market strategies.

 The automobile industry is facing a rapidly evolving market climate with a rapid and intense change led by rising customer technology.

 The seasoned team at Oodles acknowledges the most important problems facing businesses in the automotive industry and knows how to solve them with blockchain.

 Blockchain can be extended to multiple supply chain problems in fields as simple as maintaining complicated databases and monitoring products and services.
 A far less corruptible and better-automated alternative to centralized systems is a major plus.